 FISCAL IMPACT: Next step is approval of funds at the next California Library Service Board (CLSB) meeting and final approval of the Governor's budget.

-RECOMMENDATION: Recommend to the Administrative Council the approval of the Proposed Budget pending final approvals of CLSB and Governor's budget.
+RECOMMENDATION: Approve the Proposed Budget pending final approvals of CLSB and Governor's budget.

 a.
 Proposed FY 2023/24 Budget